djhmateer/djhmateer.github.io/_posts/2020-10-12-connect to database using dapper.md

 ## 1. Simplest

-Let's start with the simpest possible thing to get a db call working.
+Let's start with the simplest possible thing to get a db call working.

 ```cs
 using (var connection = new SqlConnection("